-In mathematics your son/daughter will study a wide range of topics each half term.
-The precise topics your son/daughter will cover is dependent on their set, general topics are detailed below, and the order and depth these are completed in will be group appropriate.
+In mathematics your child will study a wide range of topics each half term.
+The precise topics your child will cover is dependent on their set, general topics are detailed below, and the order and depth these are completed in will be group appropriate.
 All the topics detailed will be covered throughout the year, but timing of teaching may vary if it is deemed necessary.